Midgardsorm/Chat_C-9_TEMP/README.md

 Next step will be to add possibility for saving log to a file, adding database with users and allowing them to login with unique handles and passwords.

-Of course only after cleaning code and combining client and server into one app, with possibility to choose IP of server by user.
+Of course only after cleaning code and combining client and server into one app, with possibility to choose IP of server by user (now it's hardcoded).